dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 4. #### Absolute Majority
 	- 50 percent (+1) of the total strength of the house.

-Q:  What will be the
+Q: In Lok Sabha, 262 members are present out of which 212 have voted.
+Do you tink What will be the